cailleach1310/ares-economy-plugin/readme.md

 However, you can modify the algorithms used for calculating economy limits, as is explained below.

-Also, this plugin now supports integration of the renown plugin, such as using renown as an economy modifier and listing renown of house members in the house overview route.
+Also, this plugin offers integration of the renown plugin, such as using renown as an economy modifier and listing renown of house members in the house overview route.
+If your game uses the d6system plugin, you can now add economy modifiers based on that system.

 ### What this plugin covers
 * Game client commands for players to set their economy limit, to view the economy limit and to view the economy chart.